watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/README.md

 It demonstrates:

 - How to use a [**customResponse**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#customresponse) event handler to create the content carousel.
-- How to use the [**send**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#send) instance function to send a message to the assistant when a button is clicked.
+- How to use the [**send**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#send) instance method to send a message to the assistant when a button is clicked.

 ## [Custom buttons](custom-buttons/README.md)